Migrating Virtual Machines to Akamai Cloud With Packer

 While the starter template covers most migration scenarios, Packer supports advanced techniques for complex configurations:

-• Attach Linode metadata: Add user-defined metadata to the creation of the Linode, such as authorized public SSH keys, root password, or image naming configurations.
+• Attach Akamai Cloud metadata: Add user-defined metadata to the creation of the Akamai Cloud VM, such as authorized public SSH keys, root password, or image naming configurations.

-For detailed information on these advanced features, refer to the HashiCorp Packer documentation.
+For detailed information on these advanced features, refer to the official HashiCorp Packer documentation.

-With your template ready and data captured, you’re ready to execute the migration build.
+With your template ready and your data captured, you can run the migration build.
+During the build, Packer goes through several distinct phases:

 sudo PACKER_LOG=1 \